karstenw/nodebox-pyobjc/README.md

 		-  All var types now can have a handler: `NUMBER`, `TEXT`, `BUTTON`, `BOOLEAN`and `MENU`.
 		-  The difference is: When a handler is set, only that function is re-run.
 The whole script otherwise.
 		-  The `MENU` var needs a handler.
-		-  The handler=one-argument-function to be called.
+		-  The handler=one or two argument-function to be called.
+If 1-arg: (value,).
+If 2-arg: (value, name).
 For `BUTTON`s no arguments.
 		-  menuitems = list or tuple of strings.
 		-  See example file `"examples/New Functions/Example var menu 2.py"`